Student Exhibition Opportunities

 This screening is an opportunity for MFA students whose thesis work involves moving image including video, animation, and non-lens based digital moving image work.

 This biannual exhibition features a selection of works by promising MFA and BFA students at the School of the Museum of Fine Arts at Tufts University.
-Organized by the Department of Contemporary Art at the Museum of Fine Arts, Boston and shown in the Edward Linde Family Wing (Gallery 168) the exhibition is realized with the assistance of graduate students in the Department of the History of Art and Architecture at Tufts.
-This is just one of a series of programs that reflect the museum's commitment to the next generation of young artists and curators and continues the historic relationship between the museum and Tufts University.
+Organized by the Department of Contemporary Art at the Museum of Fine Arts, Boston for the Edward H. Linde Gallery (168), the exhibition is realized with the assistance of graduate students in the Department of the History of Art and Architecture at Tufts.
+This is just one of a series of programs that reflect the museum's commitment to the next generation of young artists and curators and continues the historic relationship between the two institutions, which dates back to SMFA's founding in 1876.

 Every other year in the fall, the MFA Boston is pleased to present an exhibition featuring the work of a SMFA alum and recipient of the Traveling Fellowship that reflects the impact of the artist's travels on their work.
 The artist selected for the exhibition is chosen from the 20 recipients from the previous two years.